LaunchCategory

 A professional email address has the business domain name after the @ symbol.
 So instead of looking like MarcSmith@gmail.co.uk it would be Marc@WeddingPhotography.co.uk.

-It’s an easy way to kick off business communications when you’re testing the waters.
+Using a free email address is an easy way to kick off business communications when you’re testing the waters.

 But not only does a personal email address reduce the trust factor for your business — it gets messy.